duckietown/duckietown-lx/object-detection/README.md

     💻$ `dts challenges submit`

-NB: it's a good idea to delete the `duckietown_dataset` that you created before submitted because it will make your submission unnessarily large.
+NB: it's a good idea to delete the `duckietown_dataset` that you created before submitting because it will make your submission unnessarily large.

 ## Grading Criteria